bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 I added the sgt- and sg4_thrs-value just in case.
 Using previous values here.

 Qidi Q2 XY steppers are labeled "Stepping motor BJ42D29-28V27 and Z steppers 42HD2037-47.
-I received the correct values from Qidi and the manufacturer:
+I received the correct values from Qidi and the manufacturer (these values are only for reference, do not add them to config files):

 ```
 X and Y stepper BJ42D29-28V27